Indemnification Trust FAQs

 Q: What types of PPA members can participate in the Indemnification Trust?

-A: PPA members eligible to participate in the Indemnification Trust are those members in the U.S. and Canada in the Professional Active, Additional Associate, Aspiring, Canadian, Life, and Studio Associate membership categories.
+A: PPA members eligible to participate in the Indemnification Trust are those members in the U.S. and Canada in the Professional Active, Additional Associate, Aspiring, Canadian, and Life membership categories.

 Q: How much does it cost to participate in the Indemnification Trust?